floydhub/floyd-docs/docs/guides/restart_job.md

 All jobs can be restarted/re-run using Floyd CLI's `floyd restart` command.
 This command takes a `<job_name>`, and allows the same `[OPTIONS]` and `[COMMAND]` parameters as the `floyd run` command.
+You can specify a [shortened job name](../guides/shortnames) to this command.

 This is most useful when you want to restart/re-run a job, but override certain parameters of the job (like upgrading its instance type) or overriding the